 We use this data to facilitate the use of our website, improve the user experience and collect statistical information.
 We do not use data to identify users.

-With the help of the settings of your browser, you can determine yourself whether you want to be informed about the setting of cookies and whether you want to confirm or reject the setting in individual cases.
+You can use the settings of your browser to determine whether you wish to be informed about the setting of cookies and whether you wish to confirm or reject the setting of cookies in individual cases.
 You can also generally prohibit the setting of cookies.
-Unfortunately, this can lead to functional restrictions on the website.
+Unfortunately, this may result in functional restrictions on the website.

 We only process the personal data you send us or which is generally available.
 This includes data from public directories (e.g. exhibitor directories at trade fairs) or the public directories of industrial sectors related to foreign trade.